 While many Okanagan residents enjoy growing backyard fruit, most fruit tree owners do not manage pests with the same rigor as commercial fruit growers; many residents lack the knowledge, resources, or physical ability to manage pests in their trees; while others may be unaware that fruit trees are growing on their property.
 Backyard apple and pear trees can create problems for commercial orchards because pests do not respect property lines.
-If wild moths mate and become fertilized in backyard trees, then fly to a neighboring commercial orchard, the sterile moths released in that orchard will not protect the fruit in that orchards from being damaged.
+If wild moths mate and become fertilized in backyard trees, then fly to a neighboring commercial orchard, the sterile moths released in that orchard will not protect the fruit in that orchard from being damaged.
 Consequently, a community-based approach to pest management is required.

 When the program first started, and its goal was eradication, it worked very aggressively to remove as many wild trees and abandoned orchards as possible.
 These trees were refuges for the wild pest populations and a barrier to eradication.
 As the program's mandate has evolved from eradication to management, so did its approach to backyard apple and pear trees.
 Today the Program focusses its resources on backyard apple, pear, and quince trees within 200 m of commercial orchards.
 Program staff visit these trees multiple times a season to ensure responsible tree ownership and that they are free from infestation.
 If trees are found to be infested, program staff work with the homeowner to convey the importance of pest management and provide information necessary for the homeowner to take care of their backyard trees.
 If homeowners refuse to reduce pest populations in their backyard trees, the program can carry out this work itself and charge the cost to a homeowner's taxes as a last resort.
-Over the years, both the total number of backyard trees and the number of sites with infested trees have declined.
-In 2023, 511 of the 2646 properties with backyard the urban 82% of residences with pome fruit trees that were within 200 of т orchards commercial are free of codling moth.
-While the number of infested backvard araduallv trees has decreased over the years, this pest remains present in backyard trees and homeowners require continued encouragement to keep their trees pest free.
+Over the years, both the total number of backyard trees and the number of sites with infested trees has declined.
+In 2024, 487 of the 2621 (82%) properties visited had some level of infestation.
+A small decrease compared to 2023.